ehmatthes/pcc_2e/beyond_pcc/finding_employment/applying_jobs.md

 Your resume should tell people who you are, what kind of work you're interested in, and what your relevant experience is.
 It should list your skills, and any formal educational levels you have achieved.
 You can list non-technical experiences, if you'd be comfortable discussing them in an interview.
 For example I've been an active member of a mountain rescue team for a number of years, and I include this on my resume because it demonstrates the ability to think and act calmly in stressful situations, and it's always something interesting to talk about.

 It's important to view your resume as a living document.
 You should have a base resume that's mainly for you to keep track of your relevant employment history and qualifications.
 When you're applying for a specific position, especially one that you really hope to get, you should customize your resume for that application.
 Tweak your objective and the order in which you list your qualifications, in a way that targets this particular job opportunity.
+It's a really good idea to have a few peers read over your resume; if you can find people who already work in the field who are willing to look at your resume, they should be able to give you a really clear sense of whether your resume will look good to a hiring team at their company, or a company similar to theirs.

 Keep in mind there are two main ways your resume is likely to be used.
 The HR people will look at it to make sure you meet the minimum qualifications for the job, and the interviewers will (hopefully) skim it before starting the interview.
 Make sure your resume clearly shows the HR people your qualifications, and make sure to give the interviewers some interesting technical and non-technical things to ask you about.